Documentation

 Authentication

-The recommended practice for plugging authentication into a web application is to use the fall-through feature of the URLRouter.
+A simple way to plug authentication into a web application is to use the fall-through feature of the URLRouter.
 If the user is properly authenticated, the performBasicAuth function will not do anything and the URLRouter will continue to match the request to all following routes.
 If, however, there is no authentication or if the username/password pair is not valid, it will throw a HTTPStatusException exception which generates a 403 error page so that the user is prompted with a password dialog on the browser side.
 The routing stops in this case.

 bool checkPassword(string user, string password)